henrydierkes/Eagle_Rating/Documentation/General-Audience/README.md

 7. Congratulation! 🎉 You are now an Eagle Rater.

 ### Logging in
-1. After you click the 'Sign Up' button, you will be immediately prompted to Sign In.
+1. After you click the `Sign Up` button, you will be immediately prompted to Sign In.
 2. Enter your credentials.

 ![image](https://github.com/henrydierkes/Eagle_Rating/assets/101287371/ff13ecc7-5d28-4464-9d25-cc7675c1741c)